 For many single people, home is where their heart is.
 Here’s what we know about single people buying homes, getting discriminated against in the housing market, and finding and creating interesting ways of living.

 In September 2018, I was invited to participate in a lively festival of philosophy and music, “How the Light Gets In,” in London.
 Featured speakers included a lot of famous people and me.
 I gave a talk, “Single people are doing so much better than you realized: Is it because they are free?” and participated in a debate, “Love, life, and being free.”
-The videos have not yet been posted online.
-In the meantime (or in case they never are), I thought I’d share here some excerpts from my talk and my answers to some of the questions that were discussed in the debate.
+Click the links to watch the talk and the debate.
+I also wrote some blog posts that include some excerpts from my talk and more detailed versions of my answers to some of the questions that were discussed in the debate.
+They are below.